internetarchive/rclone/backend/vault/README.md

 A collection in Vault can be create explicitly with the `mkdir` command - every top level directory corresponds to a collection in Vault.

-For example, I can create a new collection called `TempSpace1` with the following command:
+For example, you can create a new collection called `TempSpace1` with the following command:

 ```shell